 This is an important one.
 Your audience is the group of people you are trying to reach and the purpose of your business.

-Think about this for a moment: who would buy your product or service?
+Consider this moment: who would buy your product or service?

 If you were trying to sell shoes, would you go to a salesperson, a shoe store, or a website like this one?
-It’s no good to market to people who don’t fit your brand and message.
-As we’ve said, if you create brand advocacy, you need to identify the people who are likely to be interested in what you’re saying.
+Marketing to people who don't fit your brand and message is no good.
+As we've said, if you create brand advocacy, you must identify the people likely to be interested in your words.
 Your audience needs to be relevant and engaging to them.

-To find your ideal audience, you need to consider:
+To find your ideal audience, you need to consider the following:

 - Where do you want your business to be in the future?

 - What are the things your business does, and what are the things you don't do?

 - Who are your customers, and how do you want to attract them?

 - Where do they live, and how do they behave?

 - What are their values, and do they have any?